China’s milk market overview in 2020

 KOLs are a good way to influence Chinese consumers to buy your product

 KOLs are always a great way to influence Chinese consumers to buy your products as they are seen as more loyal than the company’s advertising campaigns.
-They are also important in the milk sector as they offer consumers an example of a healthy living.
+They are also important in the milk sector as they offer consumers an example of healthy living.

 However, if a company wants to collaborate with KOLs, it must be very careful in its choice as not all KOLs are reliable and produce results for companies.